Arms industry: History

-This industrial innovation in the defense industry was adopted by Prussia in its 1866 and 1870–71 defeats of Austria and France respectively.
+This industrial innovation in the defense industry was adopted by Prussia in its 1864, 1866, and 1870–71 defeats of Denmark, Austria, and, France respectively.
 By this time the machine gun had begun entering arsenals.
 The first examples of its effectiveness were in 1899 during the Boer War and in 1905 during the Russo-Japanese War.
 However, Germany led the innovation of weapons and this advantage in the weapons of World War I nearly defeated the allies.

 In 1885, France decided to capitalize on this increasingly lucrative trade and repealed its ban on weapon exports.
 The regulatory framework for the period up to the First World War was characterized by a laissez-faire policy that placed little obstruction in the way of weapons exports.
-Due to the carnage of World War I, arms traders began to be regarded with odium as "merchants of death" and were accused of having instigated and perpetuated the war in order to maximize their profits from arms sales.
+Due to the carnage of World War I, arms traders began to be regarded with odium as "merchants of death" and were accused of having instigated and perpetuated the war for earning their profits from weapons sales.
 An inquiry into these allegations in Britain failed to find evidence to support them.
 However, the sea change in attitude about war more generally meant that governments began to control and regulate the trade themselves.

-The volume of the arms trade greatly increased during the 20th century, and it began to be used as a political tool, especially during the Cold War where the United States and the USSR supplied weapons to their proxies across the world, particularly third world countries (see Nixon Doctrine).
+The volume of the arms trade greatly increased during the 20th century, and it began to be used as a political tool, especially during the Cold War when the United States and the USSR supplied weapons to their proxies across the world, particularly third world countries (see Nixon Doctrine).

 Sectors

-Land-based weapon
+Land-based weapons

 This category includes everything from light arms to heavy artillery, and the majority of producers are small.
-Many are located in third world countries.
+Many are located in third-world countries.
 International trade in handguns, machine guns, tanks, armored personnel carriers, and other relatively inexpensive weapons is substantial.
 There is relatively little regulation at the international level, and as a result, many weapons fall into the hands of organized crime, rebel forces, terrorists, or regimes under sanctions.

 Small arms

-The Control Arms Campaign, founded by Amnesty International, Oxfam, and the International Action Network on Small Arms, estimated in 2003 that there are over 639 million small arms in circulation, and that over 1,135 companies based in more than 98 countries manufacture small arms as well as their various components and ammunition.
+One billion firearms were in global circulation in 2017; of those, 857 million (85%) were possessed by civilians, 133 million (13%) were possessed by national militaries, and 23 million (2%) belonged to law enforcement agencies.
+1,135 companies based in more than 98 countries manufactured small arms as well as their various components and ammunition as of 2003.

+One billion firearms were in global circulation in 2017; of those, 857 million (85%) were possessed by civilians, 133 million (13%) were possessed by national militaries, and 23 million (2%) belonged to law enforcement agencies.